PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 _Date of Expense_: Date that the transaction occurred

 _Explanation or Cost Allocation and Justification of Expense_: Fill out why the expense was necessary.
 See examples and modify as needed.
+For travel it is essential to include the phrase "present research data" in the justification.

 _Signature_: Obtain Ted's signature (or PI of grant if not Ted)

+NOTE:  If you are unsure about this step definately feel free to review this form with Ted and Lia before sending this to Sharon and John (see below)

-### Approval from Business Administrator, John Hyon
+### Approval from Business Administrators
 Send the prepared Expenditure Justification in word document form to both Sharon Liu (xgliu@pennmedicine.upenn.edu) and John Hyon (Hyon1@pennmedicine.upenn.edu) for pre-review BEFORE submitting via concur.
 Please cc Ted and Lia on all emails regareding reimbursement.
+Note that Sharon and John are EXTREMELY busy and we try to limit asking them lots of q's if possible-- please ask q's on the #concur slack channel first.

 Make sure to also send the receipt for all expenses.
 The receipt _must include_ the confirmation of payment (not just the invoice), how the payment was made (typically last 4 digits of the card listed on receipt), each expense itemized, the total amount paid, and the date the payment was completed.
 Alcohol is never an allowable expense.